History of the Jews in Laupheim: From 1828 to 1869

 In 1806, both parts of Laupheim were annexed by the newly formed Kingdom of Württemberg.
 As a consequence the Jews in Laupheim now fell under the jurisdiction of Württemberg.
 Initially, there were no changes in the legal status of Jews living within the kingdom.
 However, the Jews’ Act of 1828 meant a considerable improvement in the status of the Jews.
 The legal obligation of Jews living only in the areas allocated by the authorities was lifted.
 Jews now had the freedom to settle and live wherever they decided to.
 The effect of this law in Laupheim meant that very soon the Jewish population had houses built along the Kapellenstraße and the surrounding areas so that the street unofficially received the name of Judenstraße ("Jews' Street").
 The fact that in a relative short period of time so many new buildings could be erected is an indication of the prosperity of the Jewish community, particularly regarding the recession and the famines that followed the Napoleonic Wars.
-Another indication for this prosperity was the fact that, when a couple wanted to get married, it had to prove a certain amount of wealth before the permission to marry was granted by the local ruler, more Jewish inhabitants of Laupheim were able to get married than their Christian fellow-citizens.
+Another indication for this prosperity was that, when a couple wanted to get married, it had to prove a certain amount of wealth before the permission to marry was granted by the local ruler, more Jewish inhabitants of Laupheim were able to get married than their Christian fellow-citizens.
 The act of 1828 also lifted any restrictions with regards to the prohibition of Jews to choose their professions.
 From now on, Jews were allowed to choose and work in any profession they wished.
 Furthermore, the prohibition of Jews to buy and own property was abolished.